Moorilla Estate Winery Tour Including Wine Tasting, Lunch and Mona Admission

 Mona, the Museum of Old and New Art, is Australia’s largest privately owned gallery and museum.
 Showcasing the diverse collection of its owner, Tasmanian gambler David Walsh, the collection ranges from ancient Egyptian funerary objects to modernist masterpieces and international contemporary art.
 Since opening in 2011, visitors have been drawn to Mona’s picturesque site on the banks of the River Derwent, which also features luxury accommodation, a restaurant, vineyard and winery – amongst other things.

-Begin your self-guided day by taking Mona’s MR-1 Fast Ferry from Hobart’s Brooke Street Pier to Mona at 9:30 to ensure maximum time to explore the museum and grounds...late rises or art novices may choose to spend less time on their visit and depart instead at 11.
+Begin your self-guided day by taking Mona’s MR-1 Fast Ferry from Hobart’s Brooke Street Pier to Mona at 9:30am to ensure maximum time to explore the museum and grounds.
+Late rises or art novices may choose to spend less time on their visit and depart instead at 11am.
 Entry to the museum is included in your tour, giving you free reign to explore its permanent collection and an array of blockbuster exhibitions.
-Check the website to see what’s on: mona.net.au.

 After your art fix, wander up to the Source Restaurant for lunch, named after the artwork by John Olsen, that’s exhibited in the ceiling of the staircase.
 Enjoy any main meal, paired with a glass of wine from Moorilla’s Muse or Praxis Series and sweeping views of the vineyard, Derwent river and Mount Wellington.